olivier-jaubert/VibeCoding1/README.md

 - Elegant, responsive layout with diagonal split background
 - Click any image to view a zoomed modal preview
 - Save the gallery as PDF or JPG with one click

-- AI-powered image enhancement (DeepAI SRGAN):
+- **AI-powered image editor**
+> ⚠️ **Warning:** Not working at the moment.
+Trying to call DeepAI API
-  - Click an image, then click "Enhance Image" in the modal to upscale it
+  - Click an image, then click "AI Editor" and input text prompt
   - Enhanced images are shown in a separate section
   - Download enhanced images for permanent storage
 - Enhanced images in `src/assets/enhanced_images/` are auto-displayed on reload